Novak Djokovic tests positive for coronavirus after Adria Tour event - KTVZ

 ‘Boneheaded’

-The Adria Tour started in Serbia earlier this month while the ATP Tour is suspended until August 14 and both events took place with fans in attendance.
+With the ATP Tour suspended until August 14, the Adria Tour started in Serbia earlier this month and both events have taken place with fans in attendance.

 The eight players competing in Zadar last weekend were photographed in close physical proximity, posing for photos and playing basketball together.
 Croatian Borna Coric confirmed he had also tested positive for coronavirus.